Geometric presentations of Lie groups and their Dehn functions: Introduction

-Theorem \ref{imainss} is proved along with Theorem \ref{int_p} and involves the same difficulty, except the study of welding relations.
 The condition $\Kill(\mk{u})_0\neq\{0\}$ corresponds to the existence of certain central extensions of $G$ as a discrete group.
-Using asymptotic cones, it will be shown in a subsequent paper that it implies, in many cases, that the Dehn function grows strictly faster than a quadratic function.
+Using asymptotic cones, it will be shown in a subsequent paper that it implies, in many cases (without the SOL and 2-homological obstructions), that the Dehn function grows strictly faster than a quadratic function.